 When you select a PPC keyword match type, you ask Google to match your ads to the user searches in a particular way.
 For instance, an exact match can be too specific and picky, while a broad one will show many user searches that may not apply to your product or service and therefore be of no use to you.

 The keyword match type integration of your choice helps the algorithm decide the platforms where your ads appear.
 As a result, you can target the right and more specific audience.
-In addition, the keyword match type you select determines the relevancy of the presented ad and the search keywords.
+In addition, the keywords match type you select determines the relevancy of the presented ad and the search keywords.

 Match type and keyword selection both help to target people when they search in Google.
 With this match-type option, you can use all the available matches and get a high return on investment for your PPC ad campaigns.